Coca-Cola serving trays

 Excellent Plus / Grade 8.5

 Excellent Plus and Excellent condition are the categories that most collectible items fall into.
-Shows only minor flaws such as scratches, small dings or small rim chips that do not detract from the overall appearance.
+Shows only minor flaws such as scratches, small rubs or chips that do not detract from the overall appearance.

 A very presentable and desirable condition for collectors.
 Investment value is still present, but the potential for future increase is somewhat less than the first three grades.
 Older and rare items are an exception.